Skip to content

 fun addAction(actionName: String, actionType: String, duration: Long, property: HashMap<String, Any>)

-startAction internally calculates timing, during which it tries to associate nearby occurring Resource, LongTask, Error data.
-There is a 100 ms frequent trigger protection, recommended for use with user operation type data.
+startAction internally has a duration calculation algorithm, during the calculation period it will try to associate with nearby Resource, LongTask, Error data, there is a 100 ms frequent trigger protection, recommended for user operation type data.
 If there is a need for frequent calls, use addAction, this data will not conflict with startAction and will not associate with current Resource, LongTask, Error data

 Code Example